- Describe challenges and unique circumstances that can have an impact on children and their families.

 - Plan for special events where family members can come to your classroom and be part of an activity or go on a field trip, giving them an opportunity to spend quality time with their child at school.
 Take pictures of these activities and display them in your classroom.

 - Be sensitive to children’s needs and emotions during this time.
 Watch for signs of stress (e.g., crying, behavioral problems, irritability, inability to stay on task, mood swings, clinging) and develop a plan of action.
 Involve the families in suggesting management strategies to establish consistency between home and school environments.

-- Help families identify possible sources of support (e.g., other family members, neighbors, or friends) who can help them throughout this process.
+- Help families identify possible sources of support (e.g., other family members, neighbors, friends, or counselors) who can help them throughout this process.